Drewlove/template-backend/README.md

 4. To seed each table in the database with rows, type `psql -f ~/Projects/NAME-OF-NEW-PROJECT/seeds/seed.all.sql new_database_name;`
 **This command is listed in the ./seeds/seed.all.sql
 5. Verify HTTP requests on local machine by opening browser and typing http://localhost:9000/articles, http://localhost:9000/users results should be presented in JSON format

-### V. Deploy Database
-1. Createa a database on heroku with the command `heroku addons:create heroku-postgresql:hobby-dev`
-*hobby-dev is the name of the free plan you have on heroku

-2. Connect to the client with the command `psql <connection url>`
-*Find the connection url by going to Heroku.com, click on the top right grid menu, click data, click on the row that lists the desired database name and application, go to settings, database credentials, view credentials, and copy that URI address
-*More simply, type the following command `heroku pg:credentials:url` and look for the string after the `connection url:` it should read something like `postgres://very_long_string_numbers_etc.`

-3. You can now connect to the database with the command `heroku pg:psql`